 August 1, 2025

-The Goal of Tango: The Pursuit of Oneness
+The Pursuit of Oneness

 This oneness begins with the close embrace.
-More than a stylistic choice, this embrace is the vessel through which unity becomes possible.
+More than a stylistic choice, close embrace is the vessel through which unity becomes possible.
 Beginners often start with an open hold to accommodate the demands of learning.
 But as technical fluency grows, the focus naturally shifts.
 Seasoned dancers favor the close embrace not out of convention, but because it deepens shared presence—transforming dance from mechanical execution into intimate dialogue.

 To sustain this unity, physical connection must never be sacrificed for creativity or complexity.
 The body must remain supple—able to adapt and respond without breaking the bond.
 Dissociation is vital here: it allows the dancer to move the upper and lower body independently, preserving the embrace while navigating pivots, turns, and changes of direction.
 More than a technique, dissociation is a means of maintaining the integrity of connection while allowing for expressive freedom.
 (See Maintaining Shoulder Parallelism.)